 There are two ways to search the Databases:

-*Quick Search — the two boxes search a description of the content of the publication (includes information typically found in the abstract and keywords fields) and the title of the publication.
+*Quick Search — the two boxes search a description of the content of the publication (includes information typically found in the abstract, subject headings, and title fields).

-In addition, the AND and OR operators can be used within a search box by typing the operators in capitol letters:
+In addition, the AND and OR operators can be used within a search box by typing the operators in capitol letters; for example —

 climate change OR stress (will search for all records that contain either the phrase “climate change” OR a variant of the word “stress”)

 To confirm, two or more words together will be searched as a phrase (example, climate change, global warming, pathogenic bacteria).

 The operator AND provides a more focused search than the operator OR.

 *Search — allows searching of a range of additional information including author name, title, publication year, and the journal or book title.
 Use Search when you have the citation for a publication and want to check for a full text link and/or a link to citing publications.

 Questions?
 Please let me know.